adrianmace/rmit-coreteaching-dotfiles/README.md

 RMIT Coreteaching Dotfiles
 ==========================
+_Some useful dotfiles for use on RMIT's Titan, Saturn and Jupiter servers._

 Info
 ----
-Some useful dotfiles for use on RMIT's Titan, Saturn and Jupiter servers.

 + Author            :   Adrian Mace
 + Student Number    :   S3381587
 + Website           :   http://uni.adrianmace.com/
-+ Email Address     :   S3381587@student.rmit.edu.au
++ Email Address     :   s3381587@student.rmit.edu.au
 + Date Created      :   13 / 05 /14

 Description
 -----------

 The following files are files that I use on a regular basis on RMIT University's Coreteaching servers.

 These servers are also known as Titan, Saturn, and Jupiter

 Installation
 ------------